 When the soundtrack is mixed, there’s a channel of audio that is reserved for low-end sounds and rumbles.
 This is the LFE track.
-This channel is typically sent to the subwoofer, which is a speaker that is specifically designed to play low-end sounds.
+Usually, this channel is sent to the subwoofer, which is a speaker made to play low-frequency sounds.
 If you don’t have a subwoofer, full-range speakers will reproduce the LFE track.

 2. Bass management is another feature of AV receivers.
 You can set an AV receiver to send low frequencies to the subwoofer from any other surround speaker in the room.
 Why?
 To improve the sound quality of surround speakers, send low-end frequencies to a speaker specifically designed for low bass.
 By setting a crossover frequency, bass management can be done for each surround speaker.

 This will filter any frequencies below the crossover frequency from the main speaker to the subwoofer via the low-level output.
 You can have a different crossover frequency for each speaker or one.
 Although you don’t need to enable bass management on your AV receivers, most people do.

 You don’t need to limit your surround sound movie listening.
 Many people love listening to music through their stereo speakers and subwoofer.

 This is a 2.1 speaker system.

 These rules still apply.
 Although there is no LFE channel for music, the bass management of the AV receiver will transmit some low-end frequencies to the subwoofer.

 For example, the kick drum or low bass guitar notes.

 Some people love stereo music that uses the subwoofer driver to fill in the low-end.
 I love it.